 You can store the ladder in any place as long as it’s easily accessible.

 Suitable storage locations for a fire escape ladder are:

 - Under your bed

-When there’s a fire, you can reach for your properly stored fire escape ladder, place the ladder hooks over the window sill, and climb downstairs to safety.
-Even after proper storage, you need to make sure that:
+When there’s a fire reach for your fire escape ladder, place the ladder hooks over the window sill, and climb downstairs to safety.

-Is a Properly Stored Fire Ladder a Good Safety Plan?
+A Properly Stored Fire Ladder Is Good Safety

 When it comes to emergencies, never rely on just one safety plan.
 For your satisfaction and practical reasons, always have multiple escape plans to maximize your chance of survival when there’s a fire.
 These safety plans can include: